SantiagoRomanoOddone/AdTech/README.md

 ![AdTech Image](images/ad-tech.jpg)

-**AD TECH** is a system designed to generate product recommendations for advertisers based on user interaction data.
+**AdTech* is a system designed to generate product recommendations for advertisers based on user interaction data.
 The project processes two types of input logs:

 1. **Product View Logs**
    Each entry represents a user viewing a product on an advertiser's website.
 These logs include: